sir-rasel/sir-rasel.github.io/content/blogs/80-computer-networking-protocols.md

     align=center
 >}}

 In this series, we try to explore the fundamentals of computer networking and data communication.
 We will try to learn the different computer networking and data communication aspects one by one.
-In this part, we try to explore some of the important networing protocols.
+In this part, we try to explore some of the important networking protocols.

 So let's get started...